IoanDraganAI/-/_posts/2018-10-23-Bank-notes-autenticity-detector.md

 y = data['Class']
 ```

-** Use SciKit Learn to create training and testing sets of the data as we've done in previous lectures:**
+** Use SciKit Learn to create training and testing sets of the data:**

 ```python